KazKozDev/dataset-creator/README.md

 # Dataset Creator

-Tool for creating and managing training datasets for LLM.
+Tool for creating and managing training datasets for LLM fine-tuning.
 Generates domain-specific examples through a web interface.

 Designed for AI researchers and ML engineers who need to create high-quality training datasets for language models.
 The platform provides an environment for generating, validating, and managing domain-specific data examples.